Chapter 3: Automatic Differentiation

 $$\begin{aligned} A &= \begin{pmatrix} a & b & c \\ d & e & f \end{pmatrix}_{2 \times 3} \\[1em] A^T &= \begin{pmatrix} a & d \\ b & e \\ c & f \end{pmatrix}_{3 \times 2} \end{aligned}$$

-The Input axes can:
+The input axes can:

-- Tranpose whatever axes is provided.
+- Transpose whatever axes are provided.

 Backward Pass